wrode/Blog/_posts/2017/2017-02-04-what-is-a-blockchain.md

 [Agreement][1]   | *Agreements are important part of how societies function* [Blockchain][2]        | *At its core, blockchain technology is all about agreement* [Smart contracts][3]  |  *Smart contracts*
-The DAO wars       |  *A case study, that looks into one of the blockchain spaces most spectacular failures*

 <!-- {{ site.url }} not needed? -->